opensanctions/site/_content/onboarding.md

 ### Get to know the API

 While our [API is documented](/docs/api/) publicly, we ask commercial users to add an authorization header that identifies them.
-Please add the following to all of your HTTP requests sent to `api.opensanctions.org`:
+Please add the following to all HTTP requests you send to `api.opensanctions.org`:

 ```
 Authorization: Bearer <your@email.com>